paularlott/knot-website/content/docs/administration/variables.md

 To use a user-defined variable, for example `myvariable`, it must be prefixed with `.var.`.
 Therefore, the correct usage within a template would be `${{ .var.myvariable }}`.

+When creating or editing a variable the `Protected` option can be selected.
+If a variable is marked as protected then when editing the variable the value isn't loaded back into the browser.
+Protected variables are stored encrypted in the database but are decrypted before being used in templates therefore their values my be exposed within the Nomad job definitions.

 ## System Variables

 System variables are accessible for both job templates and volume templates.